_(4).jpg)

 Course description

-This MSc is one of four MSc courses within the Management of Projects Group of Programmes.
-The other MSc courses are: Management of Projects, Construction Project Management and Engineering Project Management.
+This is just one of four MSc courses within our Management of Projects Group of Programmes.
+The other courses are: Management of Projects, Commercial Project Management and Construction Project Management.

 We're delighted to hear you're interested in studying with us for your master's.